ismail-hasan-tanjer/ismail-hasan-tanjer/README.md

 ## 🚀 About Me

-🎓 **Data Scientist | AI & Machine Learning Enthusiast | Web Developer**
+🎓 **Data Scientist | AI & Machine Learning Enthusiast**
 💡 Passionate about **AI, Data Science, Automation, and IT Solutions**
 🌍 Open to **collaborations, research, and innovative projects**

 With expertise in **Artificial Intelligence (AI), Machine Learning (ML), and Data Science**, I thrive on leveraging technology to solve real-world challenges.
-Additionally, I am expanding my skill set in **Web Development & Automation** to create intelligent and interactive applications.
+Additionally, I am expanding my skill set in **IoT & Automation** to create intelligent and interactive applications.
 My passion lies in **building scalable AI models and data-driven solutions** that make a meaningful impact.

 ---